Guide to developing presence

-Reclaiming Parts of Ourselves
+Reclaiming Parts of Yourself

 It’s a unique opportunity to connect with parts that have been oppressed or separated.
-These could be reintegrating challenging or dark aspects of us, or it could be remembering and reconnecting with our joy and this child-like relationship to each other and the world around us.
+These could be reintegrating challenging or dark aspects of us, or it could be remembering and reconnecting with your joy and this child-like relationship to each other and the world around us.